itstaken/dot-files/README.md

 Installation
 ------------

-Copy the various dot-files to your home directory.
+Copy the various dot-files to your home directory. (or use make install)

-In addition, the FVWM config requires FVWM, ImageMagick for generating thumbnail menus, and Conky for various status menus.
-For Ubuntu, `sudo apt-get install imagemagick conky`.
-The RSS menu script requires PythonMagick.
-For Ubuntu, `sudo apt-get install python-pythonmagick`.
+In addition, the FVWM config requires FVWM, ImageMagick for generating thumbnail menus, and some sort of x-terminal-emulator package.
+For Ubuntu, `sudo apt-get install imagemagick rxvt-unicode`.

 The FVWM configuration optionally supports `xcompmgr`, `pavucontrol`, `blueman-manager`, `bluetooth-wizard`, and any other applications that appear